Southpaw-TACTIC/Docs/mkdocs/quick-start/docs/quick-start-workflow.md

 ## 2. Example workflow

-In this guide, we will work with the following examples Sales Customer Lead workflow.
+In this guide, we will work with the following example Sales Customer Lead workflow.

 ![image](media/quick-start-build-workflow-6.PNG)